ltw-ltc/ltw-ltc.github.io/index.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/ltw-ltc/ltw-ltc.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 Welcome to my website!
 We are currently under construction.
 Much of what is found on my [LinkedIn](https://www.linkedin.com/in/liam-weston-ee/) will be followed up on this website a bit more indepth.

 ### Markdown